Virginia Senate bill demands Metro change station name to include bank or lose $22 million

 Metro spokeswoman Sherri Ly said transit officials had approached Capital One based on Smedberg’s direction, but she declined to say whether the company showed interest, calling it a “contractual matter.”
 The company declined to comment on its discussions with Metro.

 A Capital One official who spoke on the condition of anonymity because the sensitivity of the discussions said the company has not engaged in serious negotiations, because it is unclear about Metro’s intentions.
-While Smedberg has expressed interest in a possible sponsorship agreement, the board has not lifted its policy against selling commercial naming rights.
+While Smedberg has expressed interest in a possible sponsorship agreement, The board has not lifted its policy against selling commercial naming rights.

 Howell said she was not approached by anyone to craft the amendment requiring Metro to change the name if it wanted its annual capital contribution from Virginia.
 She said that she spoke with Capital One before filing the amendment and that the company expressed displeasure at being charged for the name change.